mossy-tech/xo/README.md

 There are at present two supported host types, both geared towards use on Linux:
  - LADSPA-capable hosts (e.g. ALSA)
- - (TODO) JACK hosts
+ - JACK hosts

-Of these, LADSPA is preferrable; it is most "plug and play" and likely used to back JACK regardless.
+Of these, LADSPA is preferable; it is most "plug and play" and likely ALSA is used to back JACK regardless.
 It is also likely that pulseaudio supports LADSPA plugins but this has been neither tested nor explored.
 Other operating systems and pro-audio tools may or may not support